sylvainschmitt/troll_eval/figures/README.md

 # Figures for the manuscript
 Sylvain Schmitt -
-Mar 12, 2024
+Apr 5, 2024

-This folder will contains all The figures for the manuscript.
+This folder will contains all The figures for the manuscript and the companion paper.

 ``` r
 fs::dir_tree()